kmcgillivray/kmcgillivray.github.io/_posts/2015-10-30-writing-code-from-scratch.md

 {% endraw %}
 {% endhighlight %}

 Notice how I'm using a `console.log` just to make sure the loop is working before I even try to do the next step of comparing the words.
-Sometimes lines of pseudo code need to be broken down into even smaller steps.
+Sometimes lines of pseudocode need to be broken down into even smaller steps.

 Testing along the way makes debugging much easier down the road.
 If you try to write the whole script and then it doesn't work, you might have no idea where in the script the issue is.
 If you test along the way, you can move forward with confidence that what you've written so far is working.
 When it comes to debugging, knowledge is power.
 The more you test, the more you know about how your script is working.